loathers/loathers.github.io/README.md

 - Holatuwol & Veracity, the two leading developers of KoLMafia, and all Mafia devs through the years
 - The developers of LASS, who are consistently keeping vital scripts alive and powering the game's speedrunning tools
 - The beautiful and handsome horrible-little-slime, an incredible GitHub
+- Jim Davis and Jeanne Rose, for obvious reasons

 Thanks for reading!
 Make your first pull request today.